edibotopic/Wallpapers/README.md

 ## Ownership

-If you find an image hosted on this repository that is yours please contact me if you want me to include a credit or rmove the image completely.
+If you find an image hosted on this repository that is yours please contact me if you want me to include a credit or remove the image completely.

 ## Contributing